 - A lot of people will congratulate you.
 These will be people you expect – friends, peers, etc… – but also people you don’t expect.
-After the newspaper articles mentioned above came out, I suddenly got congratulations from translation customers, various relatives, neighbours, former classmates and my Dad’s diabetes doctor among others.
+After the newspaper articles mentioned above came out, I suddenly got congratulations from translation customers, various relatives, neighbours, former classmates, my plumber and my Dad’s diabetes doctor among others.
 Enjoy the experience, thank everybody and don’t forget to congratulate your fellow finalists.

 - Some people will also not congratulate you and again, some of these will be people you don’t expect.
 There are several reasons why someone might not congratulate you and most of them are not malicious.
 For example, some people might simply not have seen the news yet.
 Or they may not understand the significance, since not everybody is plugged into the SFF community and knows how important the Hugos are.
 Of course, there will also be a few people who think that you don’t deserve your nomination.
 Ignore them!

 - Your fellow Hugo finalists are not your rivals, they are your peers.
 You’ll probably know some of them already and if not, you’ll quickly get to know them.
 And yes, only one of you will get to take home the rocket in the end, but all six of you are amazing and in a way, you’re all winners.
 This also applies across categories.
 I met a lot of great people in the SFF community and even made new friends, just because we were on the Hugo ballot in the same year.